luqeei1/asset-optimizer/README.md

 - 📰 A **news** section with financial updates
 - ⏰ A **stock market opening/closing time comparator**
 - 💼 A **portfolio optimizer** using the Sharpe ratio

+**NOTE** SharpeOpt also consists of a historical portfolio option so you can save and access portfolios you have made and tested.
+Please be aware that this is a public portfolio database as of now and individual databases will be made once authentication is added and SharpeOpt is deployed.

 ---